Measurement of the branching fraction of $\eta \to \mu^+ \mu^-$ and search for $\eta \to e^+ e^-$: Summary

-In the future, new experimental facilities, such as the super $\tau$-charm facility (STCF)~\cite{Achasov_2023}, the JLab Eta Factory (JEF)~\cite{Somov:2024jiy}, REDTOP~\cite{Gatto:2019dhj} and the $\eta$ factory of HIAF~\cite{An:2025lws} experiments, will provide larger $\eta$ samples.
-They are expected to conduct precise studies of the $\eta\rightarrow e^+ e^-$ decay, and thereby deeply explore the internal structure of the $\eta$ meson, and search for new physics phenomena beyond the SM.
+In the future, new experimental facilities, such as the super $\tau$-charm facility (STCF)~\cite{Achasov_2023}, the JLab Eta Factory (JEF)~\cite{Somov:2024jiy}, REDTOP~\cite{Gatto:2019dhj},and the $\eta$ factory of HIAF~\cite{An:2025lws} experiments, will provide larger $\eta$ samples, enabling improved measurements of $\eta\rightarrow \ell^+ \ell^-$ decays, deeper exploration of the internal structure of the $\eta$ meson, and searches for new physics beyond the SM.